QuantEcon/lecture-python.myst/_sources/ar1_bayes.md

 Look what happened to the posterior!

-It has moved far from the true values of the parameters used to generate the data because of how Bayes Law (i.e., conditional probability) is telling `numpyro` to explain what it interprets as  "explosive" observations early in the sample
+It has moved far from the true values of the parameters used to generate the data because of how Bayes' Law (i.e., conditional probability) is telling `numpyro` to explain what it interprets as  "explosive" observations early in the sample.

-Bayes Law is able to generates a  plausible  likelihood for the first observation is by driving $\rho \rightarrow 1$ and $\sigma \uparrow$ in order to raise the variance of the stationary distribution.
+Bayes' Law is able to generate a plausible likelihood for the first observation by driving $\rho \rightarrow 1$ and $\sigma \uparrow$ in order to raise the variance of the stationary distribution.

 Our example illustrates the importance of what you assume about the distribution of initial conditions.